 - 100 billion CFU per capsule.

-What we love about it is the broad selection of 18 strains, and while it doesn’t contain Saccharomyces boulardii, it doesn include a few others we don’t see often in other products.
-It’s manufactured in Germany like the rest of their range, and third party tested in TUV certified labs.
+What we love about it is the broad selection of 6 strains combined with prebiotics to ensure maximum absorption.
+While it doesn’t contain Saccharomyces boulardii, it doesn include a few others we don’t see often in other products.

 Garden of Life has been manufacturing probiotic supplements for years and is widely considered one of the best probiotic brands, with quite a large range of supplement options.